syndesisio/syndesis/README.md

 You can just fork one of the above examples and use command line tools to build and deploy it to a Kubernetes or OpenShift cluster.

-However to make it easier to create, build, test, stage, approve, release, manage and iterate on your funktion code from inside your browser we recommend you use the [Fabric8 Microservices Platform](http://fabric8.io/) with its baked in [Continuous Deployment](http://fabric8.io/guide/cdelivery.html) based on [Jenkins Pipelines](https://jenkins.io/solutions/pipeline/) together with integrated [Developer Console](http://fabric8.io/guide/console.html), [Management](http://fabric8.io/guide/management.html) (centralised logging, metrics, alerts), [ChatOps](http://fabric8.io/guide/chat.html) and [Chaos Monkey](http://fabric8.io/guide/chaosMonkey.html).
+However to make it easier to create, build, test, stage, approve, release, manage and iterate on your funktion code from inside your browser we recommend you use the [Fabric8 Microservices Platform](http://fabric8.io/) with its baked in [Continuous Delivery](http://fabric8.io/guide/cdelivery.html) based on [Jenkins Pipelines](https://jenkins.io/solutions/pipeline/) together with integrated [Developer Console](http://fabric8.io/guide/console.html), [Management](http://fabric8.io/guide/management.html) (centralised logging, metrics, alerts), [ChatOps](http://fabric8.io/guide/chat.html) and [Chaos Monkey](http://fabric8.io/guide/chaosMonkey.html).

-When using the [Fabric8 Microservices Platform](http://fabric8.io/) you can create a new funktion in a few clicks from the `Create Application` button; then the platform takes care of building, testing, staging and approving your releases, rolling upgrades, management and monitoring; you just use your browser via the [Developer Console](http://fabric8.io/guide/console.html) to create, edit or test your funktion while funktion, Jenkins and Kubernetes take care of building, packaging, deploying, testing and releasing your project.
+When using the [Fabric8 Microservices Platform](http://fabric8.io/) you can create a new funktion in a few clicks from the `Create Application` button; then the platform takes care of building, testing, staging and approving your releases, rolling upgrades, management and monitoring; you just use your browser via the [Developer Console](http://fabric8.io/guide/console.html) to create, edit or test your code while funktion, Jenkins and Kubernetes take care of building, packaging, deploying, testing and releasing your project.

 #### Using the Fabric8 Microservices Platform